-6-13-1 With reference to paragraph 6.33 of the Notice, an example of when the deferral of completion of the verification is essential in order not to interrupt the normal conduct of business operations is securities trades, where timely execution of trades is critical given changing market conditions.
-One way a bank could effectively manage the ML/TF risks arising from the deferral of completion of verification is to put in place appropriate limits on the financial services available to the customer (e.g. limits on the number, type and value of transactions that can be effected) and institute closer monitoring procedures, until the verification has been completed.
+- 6-13-1 With reference to paragraph 6.36 of the Notice, an example of when the deferral of completion of the verification is essential in order not to interrupt the normal conduct of business operations is non-face-to-face transactions provided the risk can be effectively managed.
+One way a direct life insurer could effectively manage the ML/TF risks arising from the deferral of completion of verification is to put in place appropriate limits on the financial services available to the customer (e.g. limits on the number, type and value of transactions that can be effected) and institute closer monitoring procedures, until the verification has been completed. - 6-13-2 With reference to paragraph 6.37 of the Notice - (a) the completion of verification should not exceed 30 business days after the establishment of business relations;

-- 6-13-2 With reference to paragraph 6.34 of the Notice - (a) the completion of verification should not exceed 30 business days after the establishment of business relations; - (b) the bank should suspend business relations with the customer and refrain from carrying out further transactions (except to return funds to their sources, to the extent that this is possible) if such verification remains uncompleted 30 business days after the establishment of business relations; - (c) the bank should terminate business relations with the customer if such verification remains uncompleted 120 business days after the establishment of business relations; and - (d) the bank should factor these time limitations in its policies, procedures and controls.
+- (b) the direct life insurer should suspend business relations with the customer and refrain from carrying out further transactions (except to return funds to their sources, to the extent that this is possible) if such verification remains uncompleted 30 business days after the establishment of business relations; - (c) the direct life insurer should terminate business relations with the customer if such verification remains uncompleted 120 business days after the establishment of business relations; and - (d) the direct life insurer should factor these time limitations in its policies, procedures and controls.